himanshubadhani/himanshubadhani.github.io/index.md

 ---

 ## Teaching
+I have been a tutor for the following courses:
 - Quantum Information Theory by  Dr. Siddhartha Das, Monsoon 2025
 - Introduction to Quantum Information by Dr. C. M. Chandrashekar, Spring 2020